syfr-512/space-dodge-8086/README.md

 5. Run it:
 SDODGE

+> ⚠️ NOTE: For DOSBox, file names must be 8 characters or fewer (not counting `.COM`).
+> `SDODGE.COM` is DOS-compatible, while `SPACE_DODGE.COM` will not run.
-Note: There may be some code incompatibility when compiling with TASM/MASM so keep that in mind.
+> There may be some code incompatibility when compiling with TASM/MASM so keep that in mind.

 ## 🎥 Demo

 ## ✨ Credits